Zuikyo/ZIKRouter/Documentation/English/FAQ.md

 You may use non-existent url in URL router, and you can provide a default error view controller in this situation.

 But with ZIKRouter, you won't use wrong protocol when routing.
-You only need to check whether the router exists when fetching router with identifier.
+You only need to check whether the router exists when fetching router with identifier or URL.
 If the router is nil, you can use a default router to perform this route.